specify/specify6/README.md

 [![Build Status](https://travis-ci.org/specify/specify6.svg?branch=master)](https://travis-ci.org/specify/specify6)

-The Specify Software Project is funded by the Advances in Biological Informatics Program, U.S. National Science Foundation (NSF/BIO: 1565098).
+The Specify Collections Consortium is funded by its member institutions and by an award from the US NSF (BIO/DBI: 1565098).

-Specify 6 Copyright © 2018 University of Kansas Center for Research.
+Specify 6 Copyright © 2019 University of Kansas Center for Research.
 Specify comes with ABSOLUTELY NO WARRANTY.
 This is free software licensed under GNU General Public License 2 (GPL2).

     Specify Software Project